Mrs Dalloway’s London – the 100th Anniversary

 What a moment: “a particular hush, or solemnity; an indescribable pause…before Big Ben strikes.
 There!
 Out it boomed.
 First a warning, musical; then the hour, irrevocable.
 The leaden circles dissolved in the air…what she loved; life; London; this moment of June.”

-But the date – well, it was either June 13th, 1923 or June 20th, 1923.
-The great Virginia Woolf scholar Elaine Showalter says June 13th.
-I – Guide David – favour June 20th (for reasons I’ll make clear on the walk).
+But the date – well, it was a Wednesday in the middle of June in 1923.
+There were two mid-month Wednesdays in June 1923.
+The great Virginia Woolf scholar Elaine Showalter favours the first of the two.
+I – Guide David – favour the second (for reasons I’ll make clear on the walk).
 But in any case, in the centenary summer we covered both bases.
 We did the walk on both those dates.
 Well, those dates 100 years on.
 Though I’ll be able to get you back to 1923 in lots of ways.
 I’ll show you things – extraordinary things, things that have bearing on Virginia Woolf and the novel – that haven’t been seen, by anybody, in 100 years.
 Yes, I know, that’s an extraordinary claim but I’m able to make good on it.
 Hint: you’ll see some of the material the literary historian in me has unearthed.

 STANDARD INTRO